A Suitable Boy – Netflix Series Review

 Though Lata’s decision to reject Kabir didn’t seem convincing, her choice to marry Haresh was fair enough.
 Yes, Haresh was a good person but so was Kabir, but choosing Haresh was just once again reaffirming the patriarchal notions – The person chosen by your family is your “suitable boy” and that religion matters above everything.
 I felt really sorry for Kabir.

-A Suitable Boy will release soon on Netflix.
+A Suitable Boy is streaming now on Netflix.